 Mayo Clinic is an exciting place to learn and practice.
 Here is a snapshot of its environment, which gives you a look at what makes Mayo a world leader in medical education, research and health care.

-- More than 2,780 residents, fellows, and predoctoral students at Mayo Clinic Rochester.
+- More than 2,940 residents, fellows and predoctoral students at Mayo Clinic in Rochester, Minn.

-- On a typical day, approximately 5,700 patients receive care at Mayo Clinic Rochester.
+- On a typical day, approximately 5,700 patients receive care at Mayo Clinic in Rochester.